freenas/freenas-docs/userguide/sharing.rst

 required.
 However, because there is no domain controller to provide authentication for the network, each user account must be created on the
 %brand% system.
-This type of configuration scenario is often used in home and small networks as it does not scale well if many users accounts are needed.
+This type of configuration scenario is often used in home and small networks as it does not scale well if many user accounts are needed.

 Before configuring this scenario, determine which users need